 Then carefully place the covers back on the trays and leave them for two more days.

-Below is a photo of the Swiss chard microgreens 7-days have planting.
+Below is a photo of the Swiss chard microgreens seven days after planting.

-Also, if you've grown Rainbow Chard (really just a mixture of seeds, not a variety) in the garden, then you know that the red chard is more vigorous than the orange and yellow.
+Also, if you’ve grown Rainbow Chard (a mixture of seeds, not a variety) in the garden, you know that the red chard is more vigorous than the orange and yellow.
 Below is a bunch I grew this year.

 Putting the Swiss Chard Microgreens Under Lights